The majority of people devote a huge amount of their work time to an office.

-The training has to be scheduled over a period of time and only small groups from each cubicle can be trained at a time.
+The training has to scheduled over a period of time and only small groups from each cubicle can be trained at a time.
 This eventually results in wastage of time as well as money.

-12. Flow of Information Might be Decelerated:
+12. The flow of Information Might Decelerated:

 Cellular office pattern can cause difficulty in interaction amongst the employees, as a consequence, the flow of information within the organization might get decelerated.

 It will definitely take more time passing information from one cubicle to others, thus, causing difficulty in coordinating the workflow.